alwinvandeput/abap_bapi_bo_class_generator/README.md

 - Generate class interface functionality added.
 See selection screen check box field "Generate class interface".
 - Selection screen better aranged.
 - NON-cru BAPIs added.
 (CRU = Create, Read, Update)
 - Improved code generation.
 In create method first the importing parameter is copied to a local variable to overcome a dump if BAPI wants to change the parameter.
+Method contained an unused local deep structure variable if no exporting were available except the return variable.
+De return variable are handled by separate local variables.
 - Refactoring the tool code.